reach-sh/reach-lang/docs/src/rsh/compute/index.md

 The @{defn("null literal")} may be written as `{!rsh} null`.

 @{defn("Numeric literal")}s may be written in decimal, hexadecimal, or octal.
+They may not be written with scientific (exponential) notation.
 Numeric literals must obey the @{defn("bit width")} of `{!rsh} UInt` if they are used as `{!rsh} UInt` values at runtime, but if they only appear at compile-time, then they may be any positive number.
 Reach provides abstractions for working with `{!rsh} Int`s and signed `{!rsh} FixedPoint` numbers.
 `{!rsh} Int`s may be defined by applying the unary `{!rsh} +` and `{!rsh} -` operators to values of type `{!rsh} UInt`.